 It was under Simcoe that the Rangers reached the height of its efficiency.
 Starting as an infantry command, it gradually expanded and before its surrender at Yorktown consisted of eleven companies of foot, including riflemen, light infantry, grenadiers, and a highland company, as well as dragoons, Hussars, and some light guns.

 Simcoe had advanced ideas regarding training and discipline.
-He advocated costant vigilance, physical activity, and endurance of fatigue.
+He advocated constant vigilance, physical activity, and endurance of fatigue.
 There was constant instruction in marksmanship, the use of the bayonet, open formations, and the use of ambuscades.
 Units were trained to seldom return by their outgoing route.
 Officers were selected on their ability to perform such duties, and promotions when they occurred were from within the corps.

 Regularity of messing and cleanliness were stressed, and officers were held responsible for the health of their men.